siduction/sidu-manual/data/en/0300-install_en.md

 + [Installation from live media to HDD](0301-hd-install_en.md#installation-on-hdd), the necessary preparations, partitioning and instructions for the installation program Calamares.

-+ [Installation on USB stick - memory card](0303-hd-ins-opts-oos_en.md#installation-on-usb-stick---memory-card) when using Linux, Windows and Mac operating systems.

 + [Start without installation from ISO file](0302-hd-ins-fromiso_en.md#boot-from-iso-file)

 + [Partitioning of installation media](0310-part-size-examp_en.md#partitioning-of-installation-media), with examples of different disk sizes and single or dual boot.